Elder abuse under penal code 368 pc comes in many forms and can be perpetrated by family members, friends, caretakers or nursing home facilities.

 Below we explain the elements and penalties of elder abuse under california criminal law.

-The main feature of this crime is that the victim must be at least 65 years of age.
-Because senior citizens are particularly vulnerable to harmful or offensive acts by others, and are helpless or unaware of how to report criminal conduct, Penal Code 368 was promulgated to offer special protection and severe penalties for those who commit such crimes against the elderly.
+Because senior citizens are particularly vulnerable to harmful or offensive acts by others, and may be helpless or unaware of how to report criminal conduct, Penal Code 368 was promulgated to offer special protection and severe penalties for those who commit such crimes against the elderly.

 - Physical abuse including any kind of physical injuries or sexual abuse, neglect or abandonment

 - Emotional abuse such as bullying, making threats of physical harm or comments that are belittling, degrading, racist or otherwise offensive

 - Financial abuse or theft or fraud in stealing or gaining access to assets